Omar Figueroa Jr.

-Omar Figueroa Jr. (born December 13, 1989) is an American former professional boxer who competed from 2008 to 2022. who held the WBC lightweight title in 2014.
+Omar Figueroa Jr. (born December 13, 1989) is an American former professional boxer who competed from 2008 to 2022.
+He held the WBC lightweight title in 2014.

 Amateur career

 Figueroa had approximately 40 amateur bouts, mostly fought in Texas and Mexico, but quickly turned professional, admitting he "did not care for" the amateur ranks.

 Professional career

 On January 6, 2012, Figueroa won an upset TKO over undefeated Puerto Rican-American prospect Michael Pérez in a bout televised on Showtime.
 Figueroa would go on to win a total of six bouts in 2012, including his debut for Golden Boy Promotions, a second round knockout of Mexico's Ramon Ayala.
 Building on this success in 2013, Figueroa won a unanimous decision over Japan's Nihito Arakawa for the vacant WBC interim lightweight title, in a fight declared by the Showtime commentator Mauro Ranallo to be a candidate for 2013 Fight of the Year.
 Writer Scott Christ of the boxing blog Bad Left Hook later said of Figueroa and Arakawa's encounter: